norihiro/obs-main-view-source/README.md

 - You want to hide overflowing scene items outside the bounding box of the main view.
 - You want to put the source on the main view to enjoy fractals.

+### Render before output/display rendering

+*Deprecated*

+Render the texture before OBS start to render output and each display.
+Recommended to enable if
+- You want to have the source in a nested scene.

+If enabled, since the order of rendering sources changes, something might be affected.

+If no issues are reported with disabling this property, this property might be dropped in the future and fixed to enabled.

 ## Build and install
 ### Linux
 Use cmake to build on Linux.
 After checkout, run these commands.